-- Over 4,000,000 meals provided last summer to children who depend on school meals, but in the summer often go without.
+- Raised an additional 2.4 million meals last summer for children who depend on school meals, but in the summer often go without.

 Children are at even higher risk of hunger.

-- More than 300,000 children in SE Michigan receive school meals.
-On the weekends, they often go without food. (kids count)
+- Nearly 300,000 children in SE Michigan receive school meals.
+On the weekends, they often go without food.
+(Kids Count)

-- With one in five kids not getting enough food regularly, child hunger remains a serious problem in southeast Michigan.
+- Child hunger remains a serious problem in southeast Michigan.
 When children lack access to regular, nutritious meals, they don’t have what they need to reach their fullest potential.

 - Hungry kids have less of a chance at living healthy and successful lives.
 Studies show that hungry children do not perform as well in school and are more prone to behavioral or psychological problems.